aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/patternformat/get_tile_image/_index.md

 ## get_tile_image {#asposepydrawingcolor}
-Creates a tile image for the pattern fill with a specified colors.
+Creates a tile image for the pattern fill.

 ### Returns